 The charge of possession of a firearm by a convicted felon is classified as a felony of the third degree.
 This charge, if convicted, comes with a presumptive sentence of up to 5 years in prison, fines of up to $10,000 or both.

 If this bill passes, offenders could face even harsher penalties and more extensive prison sentences.
 The best way to avoid these drastic consequences is to avoid a conviction.
-If you are charged with a violent offense or a firearm crime, contact an experience Columbus criminal defense attorney.
+If you are charged with a violent offense or a firearm crime, contact an experienced Columbus criminal defense attorney.